- User need to have access to Google Cloud

 The Grant Refresh Token/Paste code here section will disappear and the long-term access token will be granted

 Data is organized hierarchically.
 At the top of this hierarchy are projects.
 Each project can contain many datasets.
 Each dataset can contain many tables.
 Each table can contain many columns.
 The navigator enables simple exploration of this complex hierarchy.

-Select the project to explore using Switch Project from the Project Context Menu (right click on data project header or left click on the more options icon).
+Select the data project to explore using Switch Data Project from the Data Project Context Menu (right click on data project header or left click on the more options icon).

 Find a specific dataset by typing all or part of the name into the "Filter by ID" textbox.

 Regular expression can also be used when filtering datasets